51Degrees/Device-Detection/README.md

 src/ - all generic C files used across multiple platforms.

 &nbsp;&nbsp;&nbsp;&nbsp;threading.h - Macros used for threading including locking, signalling and running multi threaded operations for GCC and MSVC compilers.
-&nbsp;&nbsp;&nbsp;&nbsp;threading.c - Macros used for threading including locking, signalling and running multi threaded operations.
+&nbsp;&nbsp;&nbsp;&nbsp;threading.c - provide more complex implementations for GCC compilers.

 src/Pattern - all source files related to Pattern matching detection.